danixland/bash-notes/README.md

 >
 > *Keep in mind that all your existing notes will be overwritten in the process.*

+##### Git

+Starting with version 0.4, git support has been added, so now you can sync your notes to a git remote.
+The program lets you specify a few options like:
+ - your git executable
+ - the remote address
+ - how long before syncing again to the remote
+ - a nickname for the computer where this script is running.
+   This is helpful if you want to sync your notes on multiple computers, to know from which client something has appened to git.

 ### Installing

 Simply copy the script in your $PATH and make it executable, something like this should work: